Centre for Social and Sustainable Innovation

 At Gustavson, she specializes in teaching international finance and corporate finance in the MBA and BCom programs - and underlying it all is a foundation of organizational and functional sustainability.
 Her research interests are mainly in international finance and emerging markets with a recent focus on the role of financial markets and institutions in economic development and growth.

-For the past two years, Basma has calculated the carbon footprint of Gustavson faculty, staff and students, inspiring ongoing efforts to reduce our carbon footprint.
+For the past four years, Basma has calculated the carbon footprint of Gustavson faculty, staff and students, inspiring ongoing efforts to reduce our carbon footprint.
 With her leadership, the Business and Economics and David Strong buildings used by Gustavson won the spring 2011 energy-reduction challenge held amongst six buildings on campus.
 Her coaching and weekly updates on our progress created significant behavioral changes amongst users throughout the building.

 Contact Dr. Majerbi at firstname.lastname@example.org or 250-472-4281